jdlafferty/relational/paper/rebuttal/comment_responses/esbn_comparisons.md

 In fact, we went further than the experiments in the ESBN paper, in several ways.
 First, we modified the data to include scaled images, and replaced the same/different task with the task of learning the asymmetric relation "larger than/smaller than."
 For the corresponding RMTS task, the Abstractor again achieved 100% test accuracy, when trained on only a small fraction of the images.
 The original CorelNet is unable to perform this task due to the asymmetric relation.

+We next studied learning
-Moreover, we considered learning curves for the various tasks.
-In the scaled relational match-to-sample task (RMTS), we learned an Abstractor on larger than/smaller than task, and then used this as a pretrained relation in an Abstractor to perform RMTS, which has 12 input images (see above).
+curves for the various tasks.
+In the scaled relational match-to-sample task (RMTS), we learned an Abstractor on the "larger than/smaller than" task, and then used this as a pretrained relation in an Abstractor to perform RMTS, which has 12 input images (see above).
 This experiment parallels what we reported with pretraining for the sorting task.
 Our results were as follows:

 | Train Size | 5           | 10          | 50          | 100         | 150         | 200         | 250    |